Woidly/spellcast-solver/CLI.md

 ### `benchmark`

-**As of now, benchmarks aren't implemented.**
+**As of now, built-in benchmark isn't implemented yet due to technical difficulties.**
+**You can find benchmark results in respective [section](README.md#benchmarks) of README.**

 ### `interactive`

 An interactive solver that is good enough to actually use it in game.
-No command-line arguments are required; everything is configured in TUI.
+No specific command-line arguments are required (except for dictionary and number of threads, these are program-wide); everything is configured in TUI.
 You can learn more about TUI itself in [INTERACTIVE.md](INTERACTIVE.md)

 ### `solver`